colinta/chomsky/README.rst

 ``Matcher`` objects are the most basic building blocks.
 They are not smart, they return only strings and lists, and they make no assumptions about what you might be trying to build.
-For instance, the ``Word`` Matcher does not assume that you want to consume whitespace.
+For instance, the ``Chars`` Matcher does not assume that you want to consume whitespace.

 ``Matcher`` objects are great for building a small parsing language for